Hydrogen motorcycles: MCN's guide to the different types and how they work

 Another drawback with hydrogen is a lack of refuelling infrastructure, but tech giants Bosch have big plans in place for that issue, too, 4000 filling stations in the works by 2030.

-Bosch, which supplies a vast swathe of the motorcycle industry with components – notably electronics and ABS – is already leading the way when it comes to green credentials.
+Bosch, which supplies a vast swathe of the motorcycle industry with components – notably electronics and ABS – are already leading the way when it comes to green credentials.
 The firm became carbon-neutral back in 2020, and already has its own electrolyser to produce green hydrogen at its ‘Industry 4.0’ plant in Homberg, Germany.

 The firm intends to invest nearly 500 million euros into electrolysis by 2030 – by which time it expects the market for electrolyser components to be worth 14 billion euros – and wants to have its hydrogen generation systems on the market by 2025.